naccdata/uniform-data-set/README.md

-# uniform-data-set
+# REDCap Uniform Data Set

-Repository for REDCap artifacts for the UDS and associated forms
+Repository for REDCap artifacts for the UDS and associated forms.